 As a result, I frequently see runners holding their arms tight to their torso, not making proper use of the swinging arm action that is integral to good running form.

 I do completely understand the thought process when endurance athletes want to conserve energy by keeping arm motion to a minimum.

-However, when it comes to looking the body as a whole, understanding how segments need to interact, it’s clear that the arms have an important role to play.
+However, when it comes to looking at the body as a whole, understanding how the various different segments of the body need to interact, it’s clear that the arms have an important role to play.

 Many of us have felt first-hand what I’m about to explain, and do the following intuitively with no conscious thought when they walk:

-- When we make short choppy arm motions – we make shorter steps
+- When we make short choppy arm motions, we make shorter steps

 The only problem is that while most people display these characteristics when they walk, somewhere along the way these simple facts get lost when training for distance running.
 We get lazy in an effort to create a false economy – not using our arms properly.

-Put simply, the rhythm we set with our arms directly affects the stride frequency and stride length for our legs.
+Put simply, the rhythm we set with our arms directly affects the stride frequency (cadence) and stride length for our legs.
 The two main factors in determining running pace.

 When working on running technique with endurance athletes, I spend significant time working on getting the runner to keep the arms “active” as I like to term it, across a full range of paces.